Skip to main content

 Tell your midwife about any drug use

-If you use or have used street drugs (such as cannabis, cocaine, ecstasy or heroin) or other substances, tell your midwife.
+Using illegal drugs during pregnancy could harm your baby.
+If you use or have used illegal drugs (such as cannabis, cocaine, ecstasy or heroin) or other substances, tell your midwife or doctor.

 The more your midwife knows about your general health, the better she or he will be able to help you and your baby.